camunda/c8-sm-checks/README.md

 This script checks the IRSA (IAM Roles for Service Accounts) configuration for AWS Kubernetes.
 It ensures that the necessary components are configured correctly for OpenSearch and PostgreSQL.

-### IRSA Configuration Check (`/checks/kube/aws-irsa.sh`)

-##### Description:

-This script checks the IRSA (IAM Roles for Service Accounts) configuration for AWS Kubernetes.
-It ensures that the necessary components are configured correctly for OpenSearch and PostgreSQL.

 Please note that this check requires Helm to be deployed directly; using `helm template` (e.g., for ArgoCD) is not supported at this time.
 If you're interested in this feature, feel free to open a ticket.

 ##### Usage: